 The University of Wolverhampton has piloted a new policy called ‘inclusive assessment’ in three of their departments.
 Lecturers were issued with guidelines to help create clear briefs, giving students formal opportunities to discuss assignments and ask questions anonymously.
 This helps them feel less stressed about their assessments and exams, a big cause of students leaving a course early.

 There is a big difference in teaching style from school to university and with larger class sizes, teaching style plays a huge role in student satisfaction and retention.
 Students learning styles can vary, highlighting the importance of conducting learning assessments at the start of the year.
 Using just one style of teaching can leave students feeling lost and isolated.
 By researching and trialling new teaching and learning methods, universities can help everyone feel thatlearning is accessible and success is achievable.
 While the topic of the lesson may remain the same, the teaching style and methods can vary.
-Read our blog for some ideas.

 Active learning is an example of a new teaching style that has proven particularly successful.
 Rather than the classic model of the lecturer providing information for the students, try using student response systems like Vevox that allow teachers to poll students and for them to respond by submitting questions or comments, with the option of student anonymity if required.
 The use of student response systems allows for real world conversation and a deeper understanding of the topic that helps to increase engagement and student satisfaction.